Note to readers: Porsche article originally published October 1, 2020 and updated January 5, 2022.

 “They’re great partners, and they have embraced our community,” says Hallman.
 “We’re proud a little small town like Hapeville is able to attract an international player like that.”

-The Porsche Experience Center Atlanta re-opened in May and is offering several drivetimes on most weekdays and weekends, with a 20-percent discount for Georgia residents.
+The Porsche Experience Center Atlanta offers several drivetimes on most weekdays and weekends, with a 20-percent discount for Georgia residents.
 For more information, visit www.porschedriving.com/atlanta.